BojkoJ/go-react-todo/README.md

-# Go/React/TypeScript Fullstack App TypeScript, React Query, MongoDB, ChakraUI
+# Go/React/TypeScript Fullstack App for handling tasks and todos.

 Some Features: